Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

 Remote Control`_, `Selenium IDE`_, and `Selenium Grid`_ (see above for how to set up Maven and Jetty locally to try it out on your own computer).

-Bug reports and feature requests
+Bug Reports and Feature Requests
 --------------------------------
-If you ran into a problem with Selenium, feel free to file a bug report about it on JIRA_, our Bug Tracker.
+If you run into a problem with Selenium, feel free to file a bug report about it on JIRA_, our Bug Tracker.
 Similarly, if you have an idea for a feature you'd like to see in a future version, report that as well.

-Alseo, we would love help going through the bug reports and adding comments (which automatically get sent to the reporter) for cases where advice is all they need.
+Also, we would love help going through the bug reports and adding comments (which automatically get sent to the reporter) for cases where advice is all that is needed.
 When creating issues in JIRA, the following templates should be used:

 Bug template::